CristopherArtGo/etch_a_sketch/README.md

 A digital paint version utilizing CSS flex and grid displays

 Functions to add in the future:
--shading mode
+1) shading mode
--color selection function
+2) color selection function